 Research has explored, for example, the relationship between investment in R&D and innovation activity, and how this in turn relates to business growth and productivity in both SMEs and micro-enterprises.
 Using data from successive waves of the UK Innovation Survey, an ERC Research Paper investigated the links between R&D, innovation of different types and their subsequent links to efficiency (sales per employee) growth, turnover growth and employment growth.
 Analysis suggests that R&D has a strong positive effect on the probability that SMEs will engage in product/service, process or organisational innovation, and subsequently, that product/service innovation has a significant positive relationship to employment growth, but a significant negative effect on efficiency growth and turnover growth two years after innovation is measured.
-Process innovation, however, raises both efficiency and sales growth, whilst organisational innovation has a positive relationship to efficiency growth and turnover growth, but a negative relationship to employment growth.
+Process innovation, however, raises both efficiency and sales growth, whilst organisational innovation has a positive relationship to efficiency growth and turnover growth, but a negative relationship to efficiency growth and turnover growth, but a negative relationship to efficiency growth and turnover growth, but a negative relationship to employment growth.
 Over the longer term, four years after innovation is measured, these significant positive and negative effects are not sustained.
 These research findings highlight the dynamics of the relationship between innovation and firm performance.89